 - Proper structure and format for your sitemap files (both posts and image sitemaps)

 - Correct configuration of your 404 page (the page that is shown when users search for a page that no longer exists on your website).

 - Check for broken links (either internal or external) and fix them.

 - Use of breadcrumbs and user sitemap files.

 - Quality of your About page.

-For further reading and more details about each of the items in the SEO Checklist, take a look at one of my previous articles.
+Pro Tip: You can read more details about each of the items in the SEO Checklist.

 When doing a website review you need to ensure that you check the following settings in webmaster tools: